daxiongshu/Coupon-Purchase-Prediction/SRK/ftrl1/README.md

-this code generates the submission file ftrl1sub.csv
+this code generates the submission file ftrl1sub.csv and ave2sub.csv

 this two codes should be placed in the folder sub10